whitemike889/app-maven-plugin/USER_GUIDE.md

 | `useMtimeFileWatcher`    |

 ##### Stage
-The `stage` configuration has some Flexible environment only parameters that are not listed here and will just be ignored.
+The `stage` configuration has some `app.yaml` based project only parameters that are not listed here and will just be ignored.
 The `stage` configuration has the following parameters: